STAT545-UBC-hw-2018-19/hw04-figalit/assignment04-figalit.md

 |  2002|  79.770|       80.620|
 |  2007|  80.653|       81.701|

 \[x\] Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.
-To plot the data for each country separately, we would do something on these terms, for example, for Canada:
+To scatterplot the data for Canada for example, we would do something on these terms:

 ``` r
 ggplot(lifeExpPerYear_CanadaVsSwiss, aes(x=year, y=Canada)) +